The Four Point Reality Check

 He was so desperate to make his argument, he wanted us and anybody he dealt with to simply trust the observations of the company that makes the pill and the people who profit from selling the pill.
 We don't need no stinking clinical trials!
 TRUST US.

-He then went on to jusitfy no clinical trials with the excuse that, "Some authorities believe that only 10 to 20% of medical procedures are supported by the gold standard.
-Do you equally condemn all medical doctors for the unscientific practice of substituting clinical observation for [double-blind trials] when the possiblity of dangerous and even fatal side effects are so much greater?"
+He then went on to justify no clinical trials with the excuse that, "Some authorities believe that only 10 to 20% of medical procedures are supported by the gold standard.
+Do you equally condemn all medical doctors for the unscientific practice of substituting clinical observation for [double-blind trials] when the possibility of dangerous and even fatal side effects are so much greater?"